-Whether you’re installing a new air conditioner or looking to maximize your current one, getting it level is key.
+Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is important.

-1. Damaged Compressor
+1. Damage to the Compressor

-The compressor relies on oil to work properly.
+The compressor needs oil to run properly.
 If your air conditioner isn’t level, its oil could be distributed unequally.

-This can cause:
+This can create:

-- Compressor damage due to grinding parts.
+- Compressor damage because of grinding parts.

 - An overheated compressor.